2catycm/SUSTech-CS303_311-Artificial-Intelligence-Project/doc/P_Project1/P_Project1.md

 Now we formulate P, E, A, S and G respectively.

-#### Enviroment E, Actuators A and Sensors S
+#### Environment E, Actuators A and Sensors S

-Enviroment E, Actuators A and Sensors S are defined by the following notations：
+Environment E, Actuators A and Sensors S are defined by the following notations：

 |        Notation         | Interpretation                                               | Restrictions                                                 |
 | :---------------------: | ------------------------------------------------------------ | ------------------------------------------------------------ |